veeresh745/cfg_project/README.md

 # It's a team project for agrinet.
-# prepared during code for good, jp morgan
+# prepared during code for good hackathon, jp morgan